The Books Insiderthe data-driven audiobook guide

 #

-The typical romance is much shorter than its average suggests — a long tail of epics inflates it.
+The typical romance is much shorter than its average suggests; a long tail of epics inflates it.

-of fantasy runs past 20 hrs
+of historical fiction runs past 20 hrs

 #

-Epic-length listening is concentrated in fantasy.
+Epic-length listening is concentrated in historical fiction.

 GenreBooksShare over 20 hrs